AbdullahFaruk/cuc_jav_webdriver/README.md

 **Important**

 As of this writing, Maven has a bug with package xml-apis.
 Back in 2002 it was mistakenly updated to version 2.0.2.
 The latest version as of this writting is 1.4.01 which you can check [here](http://mvnrepository.com/artifact/xml-apis/xml-apis).
+After running **use-latest-versions** Maven updates **xml-apis** to version 2.0.2.
 Open pom.xml and search for xml-apis

 If it looks like this: